betterscientificsoftware/bssw.io/Articles/Blog/2020-03-software-communities.md

 strategy, software projects always have to balance competing design goals such as flexibility vs. performance.
 If decisions are communicated insufficiently, this can leave individuals feeling their requirements are not given enough consideration.
-In summary preventing, discovering and resolving conflicts are important goals of community coordination, and discovering conflicts early is an important test for the communication culture inside a project.
-Successful projects often pursue this by having more or less regular user meetings (online or in person) and strive to maintain an open and supportive discussion culture.
+In summary, preventing, discovering and resolving conflicts are important goals of community coordination, and discovering conflicts early is an important test for the communication culture inside a project.
+Successful projects often pursue this by having, more or less, regular user meetings (online or in person) and strive to maintain an open and supportive discussion culture.
 Resolving conflicts that could not be mitigated is one of the important tasks for project leaders and requires a high level of flexibility and social skills.

 ### Using the tools that work

-In addition to being a good software developer, coordinating the community of a software is a job that requires leadership skills, e.g. empathy, intuition, and creativity.
+In addition to being a good software developer, coordinating the software community is a job that requires leadership skills, e.g. empathy, intuition, and creativity.
 Honing these skills while growing your project is an important task, but if you are lucky you already have members with these skills in your community and you only need to find and promote them to let them solve your